aws-amplify/docs/js/start.md

 </ion-list>
 ```

-Finally, to subscribe to realtime data, update `initializeApp()` to setup a subscription on app start and update the `todos` array when new events are recieved:
+Finally, to subscribe to realtime data, update `initializeApp()` to setup a subscription on app start and update the `todos` array when new events are received:

 ```javascript
 initializeApp() {